canonical/vanilla-framework/templates/docs/patterns/section-and-block.md

 ## Sections

-Use `.p-section` class for displaying sections on the page:
+Use a section component (`.p-section`) for displaying subsequent sections on the page on a same background.
+They should be used in place of strips for most of the standard page content.

-<div class="embedded-example"><a href="/docs/examples/patterns/section-and-block/section" class="js-example">
-View example of the "section" pattern
-</a></div>
+Sections should not be nested inside each other or inside the strips.

 <div class="row">
   <div class="col-6 col-medium-3">